puppy training games

 Puppy redirecting from hands to a soft toy during play.

-Puppy games 1-3 min Level 1
+Puppy games 1-3 min Level 1 high supervision

 Puppy Toy Trade